2009 Taconic State Parkway crash: Day of the incident

-At about 1 p.m., another call was made to Hance from Schuler's cell phone.
-During this call, one of her nieces reportedly told her father that Schuler was having trouble seeing and speaking clearly.
-Schuler herself then talked to Hance and said that she was disoriented and could not see clearly.
+At about 1 p.m., a call was made to Jackie Hance from Schuler's cell phone.
+During this call, Emma, Jackie's 8 year old daughter, told her mother that "something is wrong with Aunt Diane".
+Emma was crying, as well as her 7 year old sister, Alyson.
+Emma gave the phone to Diane, who told Jackie the girls were playing and being silly.
+Diane was slurring her words and incoherent.
+The call ended after 2.5 minutes.
+Warren Hance then called Schuler's phone and she told him she wasn't feeling well, she was disoriented and was having trouble seeing.
+Hance then spoke with Emma, and told her to read him any signs she could see.
+He then told Schuler to stay right there and he'd come get them.
 Police believe that the car was stopped in a pull-off area beyond the Tappan Zee Bridge tollbooths for at least part of this call.
 Hance reportedly told Schuler to stay off the road, while he came to meet them; follow-up calls from Hance to Schuler were not answered.
 At this point, she left her cell phone along the highway; it was found by another motorist by the side of the road near the tollbooths.

 Investigators did not determine what route Schuler took from the bridge to the Taconic State Parkway ramps near Briarcliff Manor.
 At 1:33 p.m., two drivers called 9-1-1 after noticing her van edging onto the parkway's northbound exit ramp.
-The end of the exit ramp, at the intersection with Pleasantville Road, is marked with two signs that read "Do Not Enter" and two signs that read "One Way".
+The end of the exit ramp, at the intersection with Pleasantville Road, is marked with two signs that read "Do Not Enter" and two signs that read "Wrong Way".
 Within the next minute, four more 9-1-1 calls were placed by motorists who reported that a car was traveling the wrong way down the parkway, going approximately 80 mph.